KA BAIRD

-They are one of the core members of Spires That In The Sunset Rise, founded in Chicago in 2001.
-Their debut solo album "Sapropelic Pycnic" was released through independent Chicago label Drag City in 2017.
-Their latest recording "Respires" was released through Brooklyn based imprint RVNG Intl in October 2019.
+Their solo releases include "Sapropelic Pycnic" (Drag City 2017), "Respires" (RVNG Intl 2019), "Brooding Exercises" (Longform Editions 2021), and "Vivification Exercises" (RVNG Intl 2021).
+In March 2024, they released their most recent solo record entitled "Bearings: Soundtracks for the Bardos" through Brooklyn imprint RVNG Intl.
 Recent national and international engagements have included performances at Unsound Festival (Krakow, PL), Lampo (Chicago, IL), Museum of Contemporary Art (Chicago, IL), MoMA PS1 (Queens, NY), Issue Project Room (Brooklyn, NY), The Kitchen (NYC), The Institute of Contemporary Art (Philadelphia, PA), TUSK Festival (Newcastle, UK), Incubate (Tilburg, NL), KRAAK (Brussels, BE), Le Guess Who (Utrecht, NL), and the Festival Of Endless Gratitude (Copenhagen, DK).
 They have been artist-in-residence at We Jazz Festival (Helsinki, FI), Sonoscopia (Porto, PT), Inkonst (Malmo, SE), Experimental Sound Studio (Chicago, IL), and Pioneer Works (Brooklyn, NY).
-They have been a recipient of the Foundation of Contemporary Art's Emergency Grant, a Jerome Foundation Artist-In-Residence at Roulette Intermedium, and is currently a Jerome Hill Artist Fellow through 2023-25.
+They have been a recipient of the Foundation of Contemporary Art's Emergency Grant, a Jerome Foundation Artist-In-Residence at Roulette Intermedium, and was a Jerome Hill Artist Fellow through 2023-25.

-For UK bookings contact Pawel Gozdziewicz reddogconcerts@gmail.com
+For EU/UK/AU bookings contact denystommy@gmail.com

 For North American bookings contact sapropelicpycnic@gmail.com